Cecilia-Kuiii/Peak/README.md

-Maybe I need to seek happiness in the dull and meaningless days like thorns Just for noting my lonely and painful divine ascent..
+Maybe I need to seek happiness in the dull and meaningless days like thorns\n Just for noting my lonely and painful divine ascent..
 I watch and gaze at mine, only I understand myself